facebook/docusaurus/website/blog/2022-08-01-announcing-docusaurus-2.0/index.md

 The Docusaurus philosophy is akin to **Pareto's law**: you can get **80% of the results** for **20% of the effort**.
 This enables you to compete with top-notch documentations with **minimal effort**.

-<TweetQuote url="https://twitter.com/rachelnabors/status/1452697991039660038" handle="rachelnabors" name="Rachel Nabors" job="React & React-Native documentation leader">Unless you're spinning up a documentation team with engineering resources, you probably want Docusaurus!</TweetQuote>
+<TweetQuote url="https://twitter.com/rachelnabors/status/1452697991039660038" handle="rachelnabors" name="Rachel Nabors" job="former ReactJS & React-Native docs manager">Unless you're spinning up a documentation team with engineering resources, you probably want Docusaurus!</TweetQuote>

 Technically, Docusaurus is a flexible **static-site generator**.
 Think of it as a **simpler, opinionated alternative to [Gatsby](https://www.gatsbyjs.com/)**, GraphQL layer removed.
 We market it as a **documentation tool**, but you can use it for **other use-cases** as well: a blog, a knowledge base, a developer portfolio, a second brain, landing pages...